mongodb/awscdk-resources-mongodbatlas/src/l1-resources/search-index/README.md

 ## Description

-Returns, adds, edits, and removes Atlas Search indexes.
+Returns, adds, edits, and removes Atlas indexes for Search or Vector search.
 Also returns and updates user-defined analyzers.

 ## MongoDB Atlas API Docs